Sparse Polynomial Matrix Optimization: Term Sparsity for Constrained PMO

-As a corollary of Theorem \ref{sec4:thm1}, we immediately obtain the following sign symmetry adapted Positivstellensatz for polynomial matrices. \begin{cor} Let $R$ be the binary matrix whose columns consist of the common sign symmetries of the polynomial matrices $F(\x),G_1(\x),\ldots,G_m(\x)$.
-If $F$ is positive definite on $\mathbf{K}$ defined in \eqref{eq:bsa_set}, then $F$ can be represented as
+The proof of Theorem \ref{sec4:thm1} also utilizes the scalarization trick, but is more technical and we omit here for conciseness.
+As a corollary of Theorem \ref{sec4:thm1}, we immediately obtain the following PMI sign symmetry adapted Positivstellensatz for polynomial matrices. \begin{cor} Let $F\in\mS^p[\x]$ and $G_k\in\mS^{q_k}[\x], k\in[m]$.
+Suppose that $F$ is positive definite on $\mathbf{K}$ defined in \eqref{eq:bsa_set} and the related quadratic module $\Sigma^p[\bG]$ satisfies the Archimedean property.
+Let $\{B_k\}_{k=0}^m$ be the $\{0,1\}$-binary matrices provided in Theorem \ref{sec4:thm1} by considering the common PMI sign symmetries of $F,G_1,\ldots,G_m$.
+Then, $F$ admits a block-diagonal representation: